brave/jitsi-slack/README.md

 ## Running

-* Install dependencies and configure the required DynamoDB tables with `./set-up.sh`
+* Clone this project and run with `./set-up.sh`
-* Clone this project and build with `go build cmd/api/main.go` or build and run with `go run cmd/api/main.go`
+* Install dependencies and configure the required DynamoDB tables with `./set-up.sh`.

 ## Dependency Management